earthly/website/blog/_posts/2022-04-11-write-for-us.md

 ## Topics We Like

-We all kinds of well written content targeting experienced software developers.
-We do however have areas we like to focus on.
+We publish all kinds of well written content targeting experienced software developers.
+However, these topics are currently our focus.

 * CI/CD
 * Builds